Let this sink in: You’ll never experience Christmas with your kids at this age again…ever.

 My son loved the sing-a-long portion of the train ride the best.
 A fun holiday-themed video gets you started and gives you all the words to the songs so you can sing along.

-The train runs until 9 p.m. each night during the Christmas event — so you’ll be able to find a time that fits into your schedule.
+The train runs until closing time each night during the Christmas event — so you’ll be able to find a time that fits into your schedule.

-Grab some hot cocoa before the show begins and line up along the street’s edge for a spectacular parade of dancing, singing and more.
-This happens once a night at 6 p.m., so don’t miss it!
-The best viewing for the parade is in the Expo area.
-After the parade ends, head on over to the Memorial Lawn to catch the Tree Lighting Ceremony.
+We think the best viewing for the parade is in the Expo area.
+After the parade ends, head on over to the Memorial Lawn to catch the Tree Lighting Ceremony at 6:30pm.
 (The parade lasts about 15 minutes.)

 ENCHANTED CHRISTMAS TREE LIGHTING CEREMONY